CleverRaven/Cataclysm-DDA/CONTRIBUTING.md

     astyle --style=1tbs --indent=spaces=4 --align-pointer=name --max-code-length=100 --break-after-logical --indent-classes --indent-preprocessor --indent-switches --indent-col1-comments --min-conditional-indent=0 --pad-oper --unpad-paren --pad-paren-in --add-brackets --convert-tabs

-These options are mirrored in .astylerc, Cataclysm-DDA.sublime-project, CONTRIBUTING.md, doc/CODE_STYLE.txt
+These options are mirrored in .astylerc, CONTRIBUTING.md, doc/CODE_STYLE.txt

 For example, from vi, set marks a and b around the block, then: